everest-engineering/lhotse/README.md

 # Introduction
-This project contains a starter kit for writing event sourced DDD application servers with CQRS.
-It's like using JHipster but with less moustache.
+This project contains a starter kit for writing event sourced web applications following domain driven design principles.

+Based on Spring Boot and the Axon framework, this starter kit offers you:

+ * horizontal scalability via self forming clusters with distributed command processing
+ * OAuth ready authentication
+ * role based authorisation
+ * event replay capabilities
+ * Prometheus integration
+ * deduplicating filestore abstractions for permanent and ephemeral files
+ * on demand thumbnail generation (and caching)

+... all in a Kubernetes aware package.

+It's the perfect way to start your next greenfield project.
+Like [JHipster](https://www.jhipster.tech) but with less moustache.

 The only end user functionality provided out of the box is basic support for creating organisations and users.
-The sample code is end-to-end, demonstrating the command handling and event processing flow from API endpoints down to projections.
+The sample code demonstrates end-to-end command handling and event processing flows from API endpoints down to projections.

 # Starter kit features